COSI-Lab/book/src/mirror/introduction.md

 ## Overview

 While reading through these sections you will notice the word _Mirror_ is heavily overloaded.
-Mirror refeers to
+Mirror refers to

 - The physical server [hardware](./hardware.md)
 - The monolithic [software](./software.md) project